cptmorgan-rh/fcos-gitlab/README.md

 Start by editing the `group_vars/all.yml` file:

-+ Set the vcenter variables
++ Set the vCenter variables
     1. IP/Host Name of vCenter
     2. vCenter Network
     3. Datastore name